NGO Founded: 1959

 TCV have a long standing partnership with WLT.
 The Gloucestershire branch has been visiting Kites Hill reserve in the Cotswolds for many years to carry out the conservation management on behalf of WLT.
 As of 2012, WLT was pleased to formalise its relationship with TCV Gloucestershire to work more closely on the management of the Trust's only UK reserve in a way that replicates our partnerships with international NGOs.

 TCV manage the practical conservation work at Kites Hill with their volunteer work parties.
 Work includes annual coppicing, invasive species removal and other woodland management and maintenance and repair work on site.

 Other projects and activities

-- Hold midweek conservation groups for practical conservation projects
+- Holding midweek conservation groups for practical conservation projects.

-- TCV run accredited training in environmental conservation with level 1, 2 and 3 diploma’s available locally.
+- TCV run accredited training in environmental conservation.

-- Green Gym is a project aimed to benefit the environment and your health
+- Green Gym, a project aimed to benefit the environment and your health.

 Gloucestershire contact: Kelly Osborne email@example.com